From conventional to super-resolution microscopy

 Measurement flow of LiveCodim system.

-MTF of Bioaxial distributions compared to Airy pattern; (a) full MTF; (b) zoom on frequencies between 0.8 and 1.
+Mean Transfer Functions of LiveCodim (dotted line) distributions compared to Airy pattern (full line); close-up is a zoom on frequencies between 0.8 and 1 wavelength

 BioAxial’s LiveCodim has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 811988 – LiveCodim.